Research clusters

 “Civilizationalism” in Politics, Ideology and Conflict

 In the post-Cold War era, civilizational thinking has emerged as a significant political tool and academic framework for interpreting global conflicts and regional dynamics.
 With the rise of the Global South and challenges to Western developmental models, civilizationalism offers a lens to understand regional integration beyond the nation-state, reminiscent of 19th-century pan-nationalisms.
-Today, this concept is increasingly employed by identity politics in order to link present regimes to ancient cultures.
+Today, this concept is increasingly employed by identity politics to link present regimes to ancient cultures.

-While civilizationalism holds potential to challenge hegemonic narratives, it is often appropriated by illiberal regimes to justify authoritarianism, undermine universality of human rights and promote expansionist geopolitical ideologies alongside hostile visions of geopolitical adversaries.
+While civilizationalism holds the potential to challenge hegemonic narratives, it is often appropriated by illiberal regimes to justify authoritarianism, undermine the universality of human rights and promote expansionist geopolitical ideologies alongside hostile visions of geopolitical adversaries.
 Learning from one another, authoritarian regimes worldwide - most notably Putin’s Russia and contemporary China - have adopted civilizationalism as a shared political language, using it to articulate the ideology of illiberal transnationalism.
 Additionally, as expressed by Samuel Huntington’s controversial analysis of the “clash of civilizations”, the inherently conflictual nature of civilizationalism risks transforming cultural narratives into self-fulfilling prophecies of wars and conflicts.

 This research cluster investigates the development and transfer of civilizational rhetoric across regions such as Russia, China, India, Iran, Latin America, and Arab-Islamic countries.
 We examine how civilizationalism functions politically, ideologically and strategically, exploring its intellectual roots, its role in identity politics, and its implications for international relations.